Reference

 You can tweak the ner_threshold

 parameter if you notice too many or too few detections.
 You can think of the NER threshold as the level of confidence required in the model's detection before labeling an entity.
 Increasing the NER threshold decreases the number of detected entities, while decreasing the NER threshold increases the number of detected entities.
-Values between 0.5 and 0.8 are good starting points.
+Values between 0.5 and 0.8 are good starting points for avoiding false positives.
+Values below 0.5 are good if you don't want any leaked entities.

 The sample config below shows how to apply fake_entities